AtlasOfLivingAustralia/galah-python/docs/source/user_guide/Atlas_Counts.rst

 Specifying a Species
 --------------------

-Say you want to get the total count of one particular species' records within the atlas.
+Say you want to get the total count of one particular taxa' records within the atlas.
 Let's choose "Vulpes vulpes", or the red fox.
 To do this, run

 .. prompt::